Skip to Main Content Skip to Footer Content

 Ticks are unlikely to die in the washing machine, even with hot water and plenty of detergent.
 They are well-equipped to hide in crevices and folds of your clothing for protection.
 They also latch on firmly to withstand being tossed and turned, so they usually don’t dislodge from your clothing once they get tossed into the washer.

 Ticks are also able to survive submerged in water for up to three days because they trap oxygen from water in tiny, hydrophobic hairs on their bodies.
-So an hour in the washing machine is really nothing for them.
+So if you’ve been wondering can ticks drown, the answer is not quickly—an hour in the washing machine won’t necessarily do the trick.
+They’re surprisingly well adapted to survive that environment.
 If a thorough wash and rinse cycle won’t kill them, what can you do to eliminate these potentially dangerous pests?

 Can Ticks Survive a Hot Wash Cycle?